Bastarnae: Germanic

 Three Greco-Roman geographers of the first century AD associated the Bastarnae and Peucini with the Germanic peoples, and one source, Tacitus, specifies that they spoke a language like the Germanic peoples.
 The Greek geographer Strabo (64 BC – 24 AD) writing c.
 5–20 AD, made several remarks about the location of the Bastarnae in his own time.
-In one passage he says that their country borders on that of the Tyregetans towards the Black Sea and Danube, and Germanic peoples to the west, and that they "one might say", were of "Germanic stock".
+In one passage he says that their country borders upon the Tyregetans, who lived near the Black Sea between the Danube and Dnieper, and Germanic peoples to the west, and that they "one might say", were of "Germanic stock".
+On the other hand he also describes the Roxolani, normally considered Sarmatians, to be the most northerly part of the Bastarnae, roaming the plains between Dnieper and Don.

 The Roman geographer Pliny the Elder (c.
 77 AD), classified the Bastarnae or Peucini as being one of the five main subdivisions of Germanic peoples, the other subdivisions as the three West Germanic groups, the Inguaeones, Istuaeones and Hermiones, and the East Germanic Vandili.

 Notably, the Roman historian Tacitus (56–120 AD), writing about 100 AD, described the Bastarnae as probably being a Germanic people, but with substantial Sarmatian cultural influence and intermarriage:

 As to the tribes of the Peucini, Veneti, and Fenni I am in doubt whether I should class them with the Germans or the Sarmatæ, although indeed the Peucini called by some Bastarnæ, are like Germans in their language, mode of life, and in the permanence of their settlements.
 They all live in filth and sloth, and by the intermarriages of the chiefs they are becoming in some degree debased into a resemblance to the Sarmatæ.